lzocro/lzocro.github.io/_projects/RL_diff_limit.md

 \end{align}$$
 for a suitable choice of $\beta_t(\delta)$ which is of the order of $\sqrt{\log(N_T)}$ up to complexity metrics.

-With these two components, up to the analysis we should be able to apply the OFU principle to generic non-linear problems.
+With these two components, up to the analysis, we should be able to apply the OFU principle to generic non-linear problems.

 ## Results